Fast Company SA’s Most Creative People in Business 2017

 GW: I love Howard Behar’s quote: “The person who sweeps the floor should choose the broom.”
-An important ethos and value for our employees is that they need to be self-learners and open to the ambiguous, ever changing platform called the Internet.
+An important ethos and value for our employees are that they need to be self-learners and open to the ambiguous, ever-changing platform called the Internet.
 We don’t focus on roles or titles, but rather on output, responsibilities and goals.
 We let our staff members create their own goals and we all track and review that on a regular basis using Hi5.
 We’re fairly flat-structured and avoid policies that hinder our culture.
 We often allow the staff to work from home and work flexible hours.
-I’m also a big fan of employees being faithful with the little and then being entrusted with more.
+I’m also a big fan of employees being faithful with the little and then be entrusted with more.
 Yes, we’ve had employees fail, but as long as they take responsibility for their failure, learn and adjust — how else will they ever learn.

-AM: To allow people the space and the licence to try new things in a safe environment, and supporting them even if what they tried has failed.
+AM: To allow people space and the licence to try new things in a safe environment, and supporting them even if what they tried has failed.
 That doesn’t mean I believe in commending failure; it means I believe the most innovative work is done by people who are given the confidence to try big things and are not scared of failure.
 Tom and David Kelley’s book, Creative Confidence is a great read on this subject.

 What has been the biggest challenge for Urbian thus far?

 AM: Without a doubt, it’s been finding people who don’t just have the skills we need — user experience, design thinking, coding or engineering — but actually have the same DNA as we do.
-There are amazing rockstar coders, designers, business analysts and consultants out there, but to build a cohesive team that works well together is difficult, because you need people who work well together.
+There are amazing rockstar coders, designers, business analysts and consultants out there, but to build a cohesive team that works well together is difficult because you need people who work well together.
 And that doesn’t happen easily.

 GW: Clients generally love our ideas and the prototypes we build for them.
 The challenge we face is in getting them to actually launch and risk with us.
 As these types of digital products are so new to local clients, they often don’t know under which budget even to classify the expenditure, and by the time they’ve found a solution, it’s too late — a competitor or a startup has launched a competitive solution.